TheNosiriN/TypelessVector/README.md

 ```
 \
-`TypesafeTypelessVector` uses runtime type checking which can be slow.
+`TypesafeTypelessVector` uses RTTI (Runtime Type Info) which can be slow.
 You are able to implement your own TypeChecker for speed.
 ```c++
 using namespace Hexo;